 Like the last shutdown, national parks and public lands are supposed to remain open, although not necessarily staffed.

 Rangers may not be on duty, and maintenance and service work for campgrounds, restrooms and concessions will not be operating.
 Cultural sites made of mostly buildings could remain locked, such as the Statue of Liberty, according to the Associated Press.

 Mail will be delivered as usual

-The post office makes revenue off of stamps and other services, so mail would continue to be delivered on time, according to a tweet from the U.S. Postal Service.
+The post office makes revenue off of stamps and other services, so mail will continue to be delivered on time, according to a tweet from the U.S. Postal Service.

 Travel will continue

-TSA, air traffic control and border control would all continue as normal, although some without pay, according to the Associated Press.
+TSA, air traffic control and border control will all continue as normal, although some without pay, according to the Associated Press.

 Like what you're reading?
 Support independent, award-winning college journalism on this site.
 Donate here.